 File For Divorce Online

-The Utah Courts offer a free online tool to file the required divorce forms online.
+The Utah Courts offer a free online tool to file the required divorce papers online.
 To use the tool or for more information on the program, visit the Utah Courts Online Court Assistance Program.